About Mt. Hood Oregon Resort

 The Wee Burn Stream Restoration Project

 In 1995 The Resort formed a partnership with Wolftree and the Mt.
-Hood National Forest for stream enhancement and re-establishment of fish habitat along the Salmon River and its tributaries, including the Wee Burn, which runs through The Courses at The Resort at The Mountain.
+Hood National Forest for stream enhancement and re-establishment of fish habitat along the Salmon River and its tributaries, including the Wee Burn, which runs through The Courses at The Mt.
+Hood Oregon Resort.
 While the Wee Burn had enjoyed coho and steelhead in its lower portion for years, it did not have a suitable habitat for the sustained survival of the wild fish due to it being channelized in the early 1900s when the initial golf course was built as well as the fact that in the late 1920s, three small dams were built to create irrigation ponds – thus preventing the fish from reaching the best spawning and rearing habitat in the stream.

 In order to encourage a Salmon Habitat to return to the Wee Burn Stream, certain changes and improvements were necessary:

 - Create fish access

 - Dredge the pond